home-assistant/addons/homematic/README.md

 ## Features

-- Your Raspberry Pi is your HomeMatic control center
+- Your Raspberry Pi is your HomeMatic control center!
 - WebUI (experimental)
 - Firmware updates